Celebrating research nursing with the ‘Excellence in Cancer Research’ RCNi Nurse Award

 Foteini Rozakeas is responsible for screening, recruiting, consenting and registering patients into the PEACE study – the Posthumous Evaluation of Advanced Cancer Environment - study.
 Her minimum target of 10-15 tissue harvests post-mortem per year is met in a sensitive, respectful and dignified way.
 She liaises with supporting recruiting sites and affiliated institutions such as hospices and the PEACE multidisciplinary team to coordinate the tissue harvests in a timely manner, 24-72 hours after death.
 She assists with the collection of blood and tissue samples taken at baseline and up to four further points before death, including their processing, storage and tracking.

-Carly Ringrose, Cristiana Da Silva and Andrade Goncalves
+Finalist: Carly Ringrose and Cristiana Da Silva Andrade Goncalves, University of Southampton

 These research nurses have established and developed a phase 1 oncology trials clinic at Southampton General Hospital, delivering a portfolio of complex academic and commercial trials while showing empathy and compassion to patients with limited options and life expectancy.
 The clinic offers patients hour-long appointments to discuss the complex information relating to participation in a phase 1 oncology trial, reducing pressure on busy oncology clinics.
 The nurses support patients while they wait for treatment slots to become available and manage referrals sensitively.
 They deliver treatments, including novel agent first-in-human treatments and capture data.

 Finalist: Karen Parsons, Northern Ireland Cancer Trials Network